tytan652/rfcs/text/0045-add-notion-of-protocol.md

 ## UI

 ### Audio encoders

-If the service/output is compatible with various audio encoders, the user should be able to choose in the UI which one.
+If the service/output is compatible with various audio codecs, the user should be able to choose in the UI which one:

-For AAC in simple mode, the will have only one AAC option.
+- In simple mode, the user will be able to chose the codec (AAC or Opus).
-In advanced mode the user could choose between various AAC implementation.
+- In advanced mode, the user will be able to chose a specific encoder.

 ### Settings loading order